gatsbyjs/homepage-starters/plugins/wordpress-plugin/README.md

 [View the Demo](https://gatsbywordpresshomepage.gatsbyjs.io/)

 **Note:**
-This is the JavaScript version of WordPress homepage starter codebase.
-A functionally identical TypeScript version is also maintained and can be found on [GitHub](https://github.com/gatsbyjs/gatsby-starter-wordpress-homepage-ts).
+This version of the WordPress homepage starter is written in JavaScript.
+If you want to use WordPress but TypeScript is more your style, there is also a TypeScript version maintained on [GitHub](https://github.com/gatsbyjs/gatsby-starter-wordpress-homepage-ts) that you might prefer.

 ## Quick start